Abbie Hine MSc, Founder & Managing Director of WiseOceans

 Rick joined the Mauritian Wildlife Foundation as a volunteer for the monitoring of Mauritian endemic birds.
 He began his work monitoring the pink pigeon at Ile Aux Aigrette and Combo Forest.
 After two months, the director transferred him to the Mauritian Kestrel project base on the east coast at Ferney, where he monitored the kestrel population in different deer farming properties, valleys, and forests on the east coast.
 Rick joined the Mauritius Marine Conservation Society in 2012 where he has held various positions, such as the Assistant Scientific Coordinator, Volunteer Coordinator and Education Officer.
 Responsible for coordinating an eco volunteer programme, collecting data on different cetacean and sea turtle encounters at sea, and raising awareness with the community and tourists about marine life and threats.
 Mr. Bonnier also had the opportunity to work on Round Island in Mauritius, a highly protected offshore island with various endemic plants, reptiles and seabird habitats.
 Mr. Bonnier has a school certificate in Economics from Imperial College, Mauritius and a Higher School Certificate in Economics from Curepipe College, Mauritius.
 He has also taken courses in community conservation in Seychelles and endangered species recovery done by the Durrell Wildlife Conservation Trust in collaboration with the Mauritian Wildlife Foundation.

-Rick is so excited to join the WiseOceans team at Four Seasons Resort Mauritius at Anahita as this work is a combination of his passions of teaching and exploring the marine life.
+Rick is excited to be on the WiseOceans team at Four Seasons Resort Mauritius at Anahita as this work is a combination of his passions of teaching and exploring the marine life.

 “My goal is not only to educate and increase people’s awareness about the marine life, but also to immerse them and inspire them to be passionate”.